freitasgouvea/token-erc-20/README.md

 The following standard allows for the implementation of a standard API for tokens within smart contracts.

-This standard provides basic functionality to transfer tokens, as well as allow tokens to be approved so they can be spent by another on-chain third party.E

 More Information about Solidity Language and ERC-20 Standard:

 - [Solidity](https://solidity.readthedocs.io/en/v0.6.8/): `v0.6.8`